SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/ubika_cloud_protector_traffic.md

 - Click on **+ PLAYBOOK** button to create a new one
 - Select **Create a playbook from scratch**
 - Give it a name in the field **Name**
-- Open the left panel, click **Ubika** then select the trigger `Fetch new alerts from Ubika Cloud Protector`
+- Open the left panel, click **Ubika** then select the trigger `Fetch new traffic events from Ubika Cloud Protector`
 - Click on **Create**
 - Create a **Trigger configuration** using: